 They do this time and time again until you wake one day to realise your boundaries are no more.

-So if you can not totally remove them from your life, it’s time to recreate your boundaries and action them, it’s ok to say no, if it doesn’t feel right with you, you are allowed to say no. Now don’t say no just to be awkward because the narcissist is a manipulative twit, if you don’t mind, shock them by saying yes.
-Say if they want to change days they see the kids and it suits you, just say yes, they’ll probably try that tactic again, again say yes if it suits you.
-Do not let the narcissist know yours and your children’s new routines, they can, and they will use this against you.
+So if you can not totally remove them from your life, it’s time to recreate your boundaries and action them.
+It’s ok to say no. If it doesn’t feel right with you, you are allowed to say no. Don’t say no just to be awkward because the narcissist is a manipulative twit.
+If you don’t mind, shock them by saying yes.
+If your parents want you to do something for them and you don’t mind, say yes, your boss wants you to run that errand, and you genuinely don’t mind say yes.
+Your child’s parent wants to change the days they see the kids, and it suits the children, just say yes, they’ll probably try that tactic again, again say yes if it works you, say no if it doesn’t.
+Do not let the narcissist know your routines.
+They can, and they will use these against you.